stephenslab/fastTopics/README.md

 # fastTopics

-R package implementing fast optimization algorithms for topic modeling and non-negative matrix factorization.
+R package implementing fast optimization algorithms for fitting topic models and non-negative matrix factorizations to count data.

 If you find a bug, or you have a question or feedback on this software, please post an [issue][issues].